jdkram/scientometric-api-handler/README.md

     a) CSV with EPMC metadata, including grantID and grant details, Altmetric data

 ## TODO ##

+- [ ] Aim for a command line interface which takes a .csv of PMIDs as input alongside flags for each API to call

+> sah input_pmids.csv -ae

 - [ ] Look in to citations - can we pull in the complete list of citations?
 - [ ] Completely refactor